Palliative Care for Parkinson’s

-In this episode, Dr. Maya Katz describes the full spectrum of palliative care and the importance of being more precise in our language so that the people who would benefit from it are not scared away by it.
+- The importance of being more precise in our language so that the people who would benefit from it are not scared away by it

-- Using the language of palliative care may prevent people who need it from getting it
+- Using the language of palliative care for Parkinson’s may prevent people who need it from getting it

 - Call it supportive care